Multi-task neural networks by learned contextual inputs: Empirical analysis

 The prediction error is divided by the total number of data points $n$.
 Parameters are regularized by the L2 norm, scaled by factors $\lambda_\alpha$ and $\lambda_\beta$ for shared and task parameters respectively.
 The task parameter term is ignored for context-sensitive networks.
 All data points from all tasks are weighted equally.
 More complex loss functions with individual weights for each task could potentially improve performance in some cases \citep{Kendall2018, Gong2019}, but this is not considered here.

-Optimization of Equation \ref{eq:loss-train} is done by stochastic gradient decent \citep{Bottou2018}, with a two stage learning rate schedule.
+Optimization of Equation \ref{eq:loss-train} is done by stochastic gradient decent \citep{Bottou2018}, with a two-stage learning rate schedule.
 Hyperparameters are optimized by the global optimizer LIPO \citep{Malherbe2017}, which is run for a predetermined number of iterations.
-Further details is given in Appendix \ref{app:optimizer} for the training procedure and Appendix \ref{app:hps} for hyperparameters.
+Further details are given in \ref{app:optimizer} for the training procedure and \ref{app:hps} for hyperparameters.